How to ensure your next scan doesn’t lead to a scam

 QR codes have a variety of uses, from storing bank information for payments to ordering at restaurants or joining a WiFi network.

-But the easy-to-use codes don’t come without security risks – a concern highlighted by numerous incidents in 2020.
+But the easy-to-use codes don’t come without security risks – a concern highlighted by numerous incidents in recent years.

 The Daily Swig takes a closer look at the potential security issues surrounding QR codes and the best approaches to using the technology safely.